JohnsonLamb/Goblin-Game/Dev Notes.md

 --31-03-2017--

 - Added visual feedback when the player is hurt by the red goblin.
 The Hero now flashes red when hit.

+--02-04-2017--

+- Added a limit of green bloodstains in order not to clutter the screen.

+- Adjusted difficulty caps: lowered speed and appear chance.
+Increased the rate at which the duration modifier and the appear chance are increased.

+- Increased the time the hero flashes red when hit by the red goblin, by 50 miliseconds